-Enrolled agents (EAs), certified public accountants (CPAs), and tax attorneys are all tax professionals who can help you resolve tax debt problems.
+Enrolled agents (EAs), certified public accountants (CPAs), and tax attorneys are all tax professionals who can help you resolve back taxes problems.
 There are even Attorney-CPAs who can act as both your attorney and CPA.
 However, there are pros and cons to each role.
 Their advantages and disadvantages depend on what you need and the severity of your tax issues.
 When looking to hire a tax professional, understanding these roles will help you make the best decisions possible for your tax needs.

 An enrolled agent (EA) is a tax professional licensed and authorized by the U.S. Department of Treasury to represent taxpayers.
 While an EA is the highest credential status the IRS awards, it is the least educated of all tax professionals.
 However, many individuals underestimate how helpful an enrolled agent can be, particularly when it comes to knowing IRS tax codes.